The most discriminable quantum states in the multicopy regime: Mathematical preliminaries

 \section{Mathematical preliminaries}

-In this section we present the definitions of the symmetric subspace, permutation invariance, and state $k$-designs, concepts that play a major role in this work since the problem is defined in the multicopy regime and we are working with $k$-fold quantum states.
+In this section we present the definitions of the symmetric subspace, permutation invariance, and state $k$-designs, which are concepts that play a major role in this work.
 For an in-depth discussion about the symmetric subspace, we refer to Refs.~\cite{harrow2013churchsymmetricsubspace, 2024QuantMeleHaarMeasureTools}.